mat-ruszczycky/practice-react-todo/README.md

 ```

 ## Sequence Diagram(s)
-Sequence Diagram: “A sequence diagram visualizes the interactions between actors and systems by mapping requests and responses over time, helping to define user flows, events, and endpoints.”
+Visualizes the interactions between actors and systems by mapping requests and responses over time, helping to define user flows, events, and endpoints.

 ![FPO](./docs/images/fpo.png)

 ## User-flow(s)
-User Flow: “A user flow outlines the step-by-step journey a user takes to achieve a goal within a system, revealing key interactions, decision points, and events that can inform interface design.”
+Outlines the step-by-step journey a user takes to achieve a goal within a system, revealing key interactions, decision points, and events that can inform interface design.

 ![FPO](./docs/images/fpo.png)